codingk8/markdown_Memo/markdown_nodeSchool.md

      ![alt text](url)

-As you may see, the only difference is that you have to add an exclamation mark before squared brackets. alt text is an alternate text for an image (similar to alt attribute in HTML). url is the URL of an image (similar to src attribute in HTML).
+As you may see, the only difference is that you have to add an exclamation mark before squared brackets.
+- "alt text" is an alternate text for an image (similar to alt attribute in HTML)
+- "url" is the URL of an image (similar to src attribute in HTML)

 The reference style also works for images.
 You can do something like this: